What is family travel insurance?

 What are the benefits of family travel insurance?

 Family travel insurance covers the whole family with one easy policy.
-It keeps everything in one place, which is helpful when traveling with kids.
+It keeps everything in one place, which is helpful when travelling with kids.
 The policy covers things like buggies, car seats, and lost luggage.
 It also provides 24/7 emergency help, so you can always get assistance when you need it.

 How much is family travel insurance?